CrypticQuintessence/CrypticQuintessence/Installation Instructions.md

 3.)
 Open up the archive.

-4.) once inside the archive you will see 2 folders called "LinuxVersion" and "WrapperVersion".
+4.)
+Once inside the archive you will see 2 folders called "LinuxVersion" and "WrapperVersion".

 5.)
 Go inside the "WrapperVersion" folder

 6.)
 Select Only These 5 files. "enbseries" (this one is a folder) , "d3d11.dll", "d3dcompiler_46e.dll", "enblocal.ini" and "enbseries.ini"

-7.) place the enbseries folder, the two .dll files; and the enbseries and enblocal.ini files into the root of your skyrim install directory, ussually named (The Elder Scrolls V Skyrim - Special Edition) or (Skyrim SE) or whatever you named it too.
+7.)
+Place the enbseries folder, the two .dll files; and the enbseries and enblocal.ini files into the root of your skyrim install directory, ussually named (The Elder Scrolls V Skyrim - Special Edition) or (Skyrim SE) or whatever you named it too.

 We will be overwriting a few files in this directory shortly in the next few steps.